SIT50422 Diploma of Hospitality Management

 Frequently Asked Questions

-Students who complete this course may wish to continue their education into a range of Advanced Diploma qualifications, such as the SIT60316 Advanced Diploma of Hospitality Management.
+Students who complete this course may wish to continue their education into a range of Advanced Diploma qualifications, such as the SIT60322 Advanced Diploma of Hospitality Management.

-This qualification is expected to be completed in 78 weeks.
-This will include 60 weeks of face to face training and assessment spread over 6 terms of 10 weeks each (including a total of 48 hours of workplace for the unit SITHKOP005 Coordinate cooking operations*) and 18 weeks of term breaks (accumulative).
+The standalone duration for this qualification for direct entry students is expected to be completed in 78 weeks.
+This will include 60 weeks of face-to-face training and assessment spread over 6 terms of 10 weeks each and 18 weeks of term breaks (accumulative).

-Students entering into this qualification as a pathway form their previous studies of SIT40516 Certificate IV in Commercial Cookery with Hilton Academy are expected to complete this course in 26 weeks after 18 units of credit transfer from the Certificate IV.
-The 26 weeks will include 20 weeks of face to face training and assessment spread over 2 terms of 10 weeks each and 6 weeks of term breaks (No placement required).
+For students entering into this qualification as a pathway (this strategy) from their previous studies of Certificate IV in Kitchen Management are expected to complete it in 26 weeks.
+This will include 20 weeks of face-to-face training and assessment spread over 2 terms of 10 weeks each and 6 weeks of term breaks.

 There are no specific entry requirements as per the qualification details or training package.
 International students entering this course at Hilton Academy must meet the following entry requirements: